Daniel & Louis

 Our culinary influences are diverse, reflecting the places we have lived and traveled.
 Mediterranean cuisine—particularly Italian and southern French—is a staple in our home.
 Dani, being from Vienna, brings the flavors of Austrian and Central European cuisine, which offers a unique mix of Habsburg culinary traditions.
 Meanwhile, French cuisine plays an important role in our lives, especially as we frequently spend time in Paris and Charente with Louis' family.

 Beyond Europe, we love discovering new flavors from around the world.
-Our recent honeymoon to Taiwan and Thailand gave us an immersive experience in Asian cooking, including a North Thai cooking class that deepened our appreciation for regional flavors.
+Our recent honeymoon to Taiwan and Thailand gave us an immersive experience in Asian cooking, including a North Thai cooking class that that opened our palates to new flavor combinations!

 We also take great pleasure in grocery shopping—whether at local markets, where we select fresh ingredients, or at specialty supermarkets, where we explore some unique and high-quality products.
 Cooking is not just a daily routine for us; it’s a passion and a way to stay connected to our roots, our travels, and the cultures we admire.